korandabit/profile/_posts/2024-07-11-the-safer-way-to-boosting-productivity-with-ai.md

 - Products
 date: '2024-07-11 00:00:00'
 excerpt: In a world where AI is both exciting and intimidating, how can you safely explore its potential?
-The answer lies in structured data formats - plain text files you and your software already use every day. vcf for contacts.
+The answer lies in structured data formats - plain text files you and your software already use every day.
 layout: post
 tags:
 - ai